Meo (ethnic group): Cultural connections

 Meos speak Mewati, a language of the Indo-Aryan language family, although in some areas the language dominance of Urdu and Hindi has seen Meos adopt these languages instead.

 The Hindu inhabitants of Mewat, although belonging to the same Kshatriya castes to which the Meos belonged before conversion to Islam, are not called Meo.
 Thus the word Meo is both region-specific and religion-specific.
 According to many, Meos come from many Hindu clans who converted to Islam and amalgamated as the Meo community, however there is no solid basis for this claim.

 Meos profess Islam but the roots of their ethnic structure are in Hindu caste society.
-Meos share most of their culture with their Hindu counterparts from neighboring areas in Haryana and Rajasthan.
+Meos share most of their culture with their Hindu counterparts from neighbouring areas in Haryana and Rajasthan.

 Like Hindus of the north, the Meo do not marry within their own gotras although Islam permits marriage with cousins.
 Solemnization of marriage among Meos was not complete without both nikah and saptapadi, although the latter has been mostly abandoned with the advent of Islam.
 Some gotras of the Meos believe that they are direct descendants of Krishna and Rama.